gotson/komga-website/website/docs/guides/webreader-divina.md

-# Read with the Webreader
+# Read with the Webreader: DIVINA

-Komga has an integrated Webreader packed with features.
+Komga has an integrated Webreader packed with features for DIVINA (Digital Visual Narrative) books.

 To start reading a book, you can click on the read button either on the book card, or on the book details screen.